-NAC 445A.6666 Prerequisites to approval of tentative and final map for proposed subdivision.
-(NRS 439.200, 445A.860) If a subdivision is proposed to be located in the area of service of a public water system, the [health authority]Division or the appropriate district board of health shall not approve:

-- 1. A tentative map for the proposed subdivision unless the [health authority] Division or the appropriate district board of health receives an acknowledgment of water service for the proposed subdivision. - 2.
-A final map for the proposed subdivision unless: - (a) The [health authority] Division or the appropriate district board of health receives: - (1) A commitment for water service for the proposed subdivision; and - (2) If the public water system is an existing public water system, a copy of the plan prepared pursuant to subsection 3 of NAC 445A.66725. - (b) The plans submitted pursuant to NRS 278.385 for the installation of water meters or other devices to measure water delivered to each user of water in the subdivision provide that the water meters or other devices will be installed in appropriate protective boxes.
+- (b) Shall not provide any customer with a service connection to the public water system unless the public water system is in compliance with the applicable provisions of NAC 445A.65505 to 445A.6731, inclusive, and sections 13, 14 and 15 of this regulation, both before and after the service connection is provided. - 3.
+A supplier of water who issues a commitment for water service and, after issuing that commitment, is physically unable to comply with the applicable requirements of NAC 445A.65505 to 445A.6731, inclusive, and sections 13, 14 and 15 of this regulation, under all conditions other than emergencies, commits a violation subject to the provisions of NRS 445A.950 and 445A.955. - Sec.
+64. NAC 445A.6666 is hereby amended to read as follows: - 445A.6666 If a subdivision is proposed to be located in the area of service of a public water system, the Division or the appropriate district board of health [authority] shall not approve: - 1.
+A tentative map for the proposed subdivision unless the Division or the appropriatedistrict board of health [authority] receives an acknowledgment of water service for the proposed subdivision. - 2.
+A final map for the proposed subdivision unless: - (a) The Division or the appropriate district board of health [authority] receives: - (1) A commitment for water service for the proposed subdivision; and - (2) If the public water system is an existing public water system, a copy of the plan prepared pursuant to subsection 3 of NAC 445A.66725. - (b) The plans submitted pursuant to NRS 278.385 for the installation of water meters or other devices to measure water delivered to each user of water in the subdivision provide that the water meters or other devices will be installed in appropriate protective boxes.